 The UTC English Department invites current English majors to apply for the following scholarships.
 We announce winners at the English Department Banquet held each spring.
-The deadline to apply is 11:59p ET on the Friday before Spring Break, which is Fri., March 8 for Spring 2024.
+The due date to apply is 11:59p ET on the Friday before Spring Break, which is Fri., March 8 for Spring 2024.

 Arlie E. Herron Scholarship